So you want to get married in Rocky Mountain National Park? I don’t blame you. It is one of Colorado’s most iconic locations.

 You hike this trail right from Brainard Lake (or nearby trailhead)!
 In the summertime, particularly in the months of July and August, this trail is bursting with wildflowers, the lake is full, and the streams and waterfalls are flowing!
 It’s incredibly picturesque and not too difficult of a hike either.
 Because of this, the trail can get busy and the best time to visit here is at sunrise.
 Timed entry reservations may be required during peak months.

+No, not in the way you’d want to.
 Dogs are only allowed along roadways and at established picnic and campsites.
 There are ways to accommodate having your pet with you, but dog-friendly options are much more limited in most National Parks.

 Instead, take your dog on a nearby dog-friendly hike in the National Forest or celebrate with your pup when you get back to your Airbnb for the day.
+Another great option is to consider a dog concierge like Plus the Pups.

 You may apply for your wedding permit up to one year out from your desired wedding month.
 The sooner you can apply the better as permits will be given out on a first-come-first-serve basis, and are limited.